 Atrial fibrillation, or AFib, is a heartbeat that is fast and often irregular.
-While treatable, it is a severe condition because it may lead to complications like blood clots, heart failure, and stroke.
+While treatable, it is a severe condition because it may lead to complications like blood clots, heart failure, alcoholic cardiomyopathy, and stroke.
 Millions of Americans are diagnosed with AFib each year.
 Given how prevalent AFib is, you may wonder how alcohol affects AFib.

-Unfortunately, alcohol is a known cause of AFib.
+Unfortunately, alcohol abuse is a known cause of AFib.
 If you have AFib or are concerned about developing it, abstaining from alcohol is a good choice.

 Article at a Glance: